Medicaid Advantage Plus Model Member Handbook

 How to File a Complaint:

-- Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know.
-[Insert phone number, TTY, and days and hours of operation.]
+• Usually, calling [Insert Member Services Name] is the first step.
+If there is anything else you need to do, [Insert Member Services Name] will let you know.
+[Insert Member Services Toll-free Number, TTY number and Hours of Operation]

-- Whether you call or write, you should contact Member Services right away.
+• Whether you call or write, you should contact [Insert Member Services Name] right away.
 You can make the complaint at any time after you had the problem you want to complain about.

 What happens next:

-- We answer complaints within 30 calendar days.
+• We answer complaints within thirty (30) calendar days.

-- If we need more information and the delay is in your best interest or if you ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your complaint.
+• If we need more information and the delay is in your best interest or if you ask for more time, we can take up to fourteen (14) more calendar days (44 calendar days total) to answer your complaint.
 If we decide to take extra days, we will tell you in writing.

 Complaint Appeals